awsdocs/aws-kms-developer-guide/doc_source/viewing-keys-console.md

 **Key spec**
 Where: Cryptographic configuration tab
 The type of key material in the KMS key\.
-AWS KMS supports symmetric KMS keys \(SYMMETRIC\_DEFAULT\), KMS keys for RSA keys of different lengths, and elliptic curve keys with different curves\.
+AWS KMS supports symmetric encryption KMS keys \(SYMMETRIC\_DEFAULT\), HMAC KMS keys of different lengths, KMS keys for RSA keys of different lengths, and elliptic curve keys with different curves\.
 For details, see [Key spec](concepts.md#key-spec)\.

 **Key type**
 Where: Cryptographic configuration tab